openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    nullish value
    lazy operator

-If the left-hand-side expression is not of a nullish type, then the type of a nullish-coalescing expression is the type of this expression.
+If the left-hand-side expression is not of a nullish type, then the type of the expression is a nullish-coalescing expression.
 Otherwise, the type of a nullish-coalescing expression is a normalized *union type* (see :ref:`Union Types`) formed from the following: